SisyphusMD/archiver/README.md

 | _default_ (daemon) | `docker run ... archiver:<tag>` (no args) | Decrypts the bundle, then either runs `cron -f` (if `CRON_SCHEDULE` is set) or idles on `tail -f /dev/null` so you can `docker exec` in. |
 | `run` | `docker run ... archiver:<tag> run <subcommand>` | Decrypts the bundle, then `exec`s a single non-interactive subcommand and exits with that subcommand's exit code.
 Designed for Kubernetes Jobs / init containers and other CI flows. |

-`run` mode only accepts subcommands whose exit codes form a meaningful contract: `auto-restore`, `snapshot-exists`, `healthcheck`, and `backup` (a synchronous backup path intended for external schedulers — see [Running a Backup from an External Scheduler](#running-a-backup-from-an-external-scheduler-run-backup)).
+`run` mode only accepts subcommands whose exit codes form a meaningful contract: `auto-restore`, `auto-restore-all`, `snapshot-exists`, `healthcheck`, and `backup` (a synchronous backup path intended for external schedulers — see [Running a Backup from an External Scheduler](#running-a-backup-from-an-external-scheduler-run-backup)).
 Any other subcommand is rejected with exit code `2`.
 The user-facing `archiver start` command remains async and is intentionally not supported here.

 ### Image Tags